 Here is an overview of

-- Stage 0: This cancer is noninvasive and is only present inside the milk duct.
+- Stage 0: This cancer is noninvasive and is only present inside the milk ducts.
 This stage includes ductal carcinoma in situ.

 - Stage 1: These are small tumors that either have not spread to the lymph nodes or have only affected a small area of the sentinel lymph node.